Georgy Zhukov: Relationship with Stalin

 During the war, as the chief of staff and deputy supreme commander, Zhukov had hundreds of meetings with Stalin, both private and during Stavka conferences.
 Consequently, Zhukov understood Stalin's personality and methods well.
 According to Zhukov, Stalin was a bold and secretive person, but he was also hot-tempered and skeptical.
 Zhukov was able to gauge Stalin's mood: for example, when Stalin drew deeply on his tobacco pipe, it was a sign of a good mood.
 Conversely, if Stalin failed to light his pipe once it was out of tobacco, it was a sign of imminent rage.
 His outstanding knowledge of Stalin's personality was an asset that allowed him to deal with Stalin's outbursts in a way other Soviet generals could not.

 Both Zhukov and Stalin were hot-tempered, and both made concessions necessary to sustain their relationship.
-While Zhukov viewed his relationship with Stalin as one of a subordinate–senior, Stalin was in awe and possibly jealous of Zhukov.
+While Zhukov viewed his relationship with Stalin as one of a subordinate–senior, Stalin was in awe and possibly envious of Zhukov.
 Both were military commanders, but Stalin's experience was limited to a previous generation of non-mechanized warfare.
 By contrast, Zhukov was highly influential in the development of contemporary combined operations of highly mechanized armies.
 The differences in their outlooks were the cause of many tempestuous disagreements between the two of them at Stavka meetings.
 Nonetheless, Zhukov was less competent than Stalin as a politician, highlighted by Zhukov's many failures in politics.
 Stalin's unwillingness to value Zhukov beyond the marshal's military talents was one of the reasons why Zhukov was recalled from Berlin.

 Significant to their relationship as well was Zhukov's bluntness towards his superior.
 Stalin was dismissive of the fawning of many of his entourage and openly criticized it.
 Many people around Stalin—including Beria, Yezhov, and Mekhlis—felt obliged to flatter Stalin to remain on his good side.
 Zhukov remained obstinate and argumentative, and did not hesitate to publicly contradict Stalin to the point of risking his career and life.
 Their heated argument about whether to abandon Kiev due to the Germans' rapid advance in summer of 1941 was typical of Zhukov's approach.
 Zhukov's ability to remain skeptical and unwavering at giving in to pressure did garner him the respect of Stalin.